Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Numerical Example

 \subsubsection{Countermeasures against jamming}

-The damaging effects of the jamming attacks can be reduced by adjusting the transmission power ($\xi$ in (\ref{eq:p_from_reference-1})).
-In particular, the controller can improve the overall performance by increasing the transmission power when there are many consecutive failures.
+The damaging effects of the jamming attacks can be reduced by adjusting the transmission power ($\xi$ in (\ref{eq:p-outage})).
+Consider the setup where successful communications are replied with acknowledgement messages.
+In the case where communication fails, the controller would receive no acknowledgement, which indicates the failure.
+In this setup, the controller can improve the overall performance by increasing the transmission power when there are many consecutive failures.
 This countermeasure against jamming can be described as follows.
 If $l(t-i)=1$ for each $i\in\{1,\ldots,N_{\mathrm{C}}\}$ (representing $N_{\mathrm{C}}$ total consecutive failures), then at time $t$, the transmission power $\xi(t)$ is set to a value $\xi_{\mathrm{C}}$ (larger than the nominal value $3$ used above) for a duration of $T_{\mathrm{C}}$ time steps.
 Thus, at those time steps, failures become less likely.
 After $T_{\mathrm{C}}$ time steps, the transmission power is set back to its nominal (lower) value and the countermeasure system restarts counting consecutive failures.
 We explore the effectiveness of this countermeasure against the attacks that are illustrated in the bottom part of Fig.~\ref{Flo:Example1}.
-Specifically, Fig.~\ref{Flo:Countermeasures} shows the expected total state norm ($\sum_{i=0}^{t-1}\mathbb{E}[\|x(i)\|_{2}]$) and expected total transmission power ($\sum_{i=0}^{t-1}\mathbb{E}[\xi(i)]$) approximated through 500 simulations for different parameter values $\xi_{\mathrm{C}}\in\{6,12\},N_{\mathrm{C}}\in\{2,4\},T_{\mathrm{C}}\in\{4,8\}$.
+Specifically, Fig.~\ref{Flo:Countermeasures} shows the expected total state norm ($\sum_{i=0}^{t-1}\mathbb{E}[\|x(i)\|_{2}]$) and expected total transmission power ($\sum_{i=0}^{t-1}\mathbb{E}[\xi(i)]$) approximated through 500 simulations for different parameter values $\xi_{\mathrm{C}}\in\{4,8\},N_{\mathrm{C}}\in\{4,8\},T_{\mathrm{C}}\in\{4,8\}$.
 The results indicate that the effects of jamming can be mitigated by temporarily increasing transmission powers, and the performance gets better with larger total transmission power use.